AnWiercze/NanopoReaTA/README.md

 ## Reference and annotation files

-NOTE: If you pulled the docker image with included references, the data can be found in the "/Reference_data" folder of the docker.
-Mouse and Human data from GENCODE (https://www.gencodegenes.org) are included.
+*NOTE: If you pulled the docker image with included references, the data can be found in the "/Reference_data" folder of the docker and the following section can be skipped.
+Mouse and Human data from GENCODE (https://www.gencodegenes.org) are included.*

 The required genome and annotation files for the organism of interest can be downloaded from the GENCODE database (https://www.gencodegenes.org/), since the syntax of NanopoReaTA is suited to the respective standards.
 Mouse reference data can be obtained at GENCODE database: GRCm39 Release M27 (https://www.gencodegenes.org/mouse/release_M27.html).
 Human reference data can be obtained at GENCODE database: GRCh38.primary_assembly v40 (https://www.gencodegenes.org/human/release_40.html).
 BED files of the respective genome versions can be downloaded from RSeQC: (https://sourceforge.net/projects/rseqc/files/BED).